Deane Winthrop: Personal life

 Deane's first wife, Sarah, died in 1684 at the age of about 55.
 In the same year, at the age of 61, he married Martha Mellows (1625–1716), aged 59.
 She was the widow of Captain John Mellows (or Mellhouse) of Boston.
 Deane also owned three slaves of African origin.
 They are mentioned by name in his will of 1702 as: Marrear, Primas, and a child named Robbin.

-Deane died on 16 March 1704 just a week before his 81st birthday in Pullen Point.
+Deane died on 16 March 1704 at age 80 in Pullen Point.
 He was buried on 20 March in the Rumney Marsh Burying Ground which is located in what is today Revere, Massachusetts and is still maintained.

 Samuel Sewall (1652–1730) attended the funeral.
 Sewall was a prominent judge, businessman, and printer in Massachusetts Bay Colony.
 He is notorious for his involvement in the Salem Witch Trials of 1692–1693 (for which he later apologized).
 He provides this account of Deane Winthrop's burial in his diary: